-BRIAN NAYLOR, host: It's Tuesday, and time to read from your comments.
+It's Tuesday, and time to read from your comments.
 When we talked to author P.J.
 O'Rourke about his new book "Holidays in Heck," many of you offered suggestions of where P.J. should go next.
 Wu Nyen Proul(ph) in Franklin, Kentucky, wrote: Visit Easter Island.
-It's such a humbling experience to stand before the Moai, sleep to the sound of waves, pure unpolluted air and great fish.
+It's such a humbling experience to stand before the Moai; sleep to the sound of waves; pure, unpolluted air; and great fish.
 Even a 4G iPhone can't get a connection.
 You and your family will enjoy what it's like to live without the Worldwide Web - these days, something one can only imagine.

 If you have a correction, comments or questions for us, the best way to reach us is by email.
 Our address is firstname.lastname@example.org.
-Please let us where you're writing from and give us some help on how to pronounce your name.
+Please let us know where you're writing from, and give us some help on how to pronounce your name.
 And if you're on Twitter, you can follow us there @totn.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.